 Please be sure to let us know if you or anyone in your group has a dietary restriction (e.g. vegetarian, no beef, lactose intolerant) by checking the appropriate boxes during the ticketing process.
 If someone in the group has a food allergy, i.e., peanuts or shellfish, please make us aware of this prior to the tour.
 We would ask that you bring any medication you might need such as an epipen.

 If you have food allergies or intolerances and decide to try tastings in addition to those that have been specially prepared for you, please be aware that you do so at your own risk and Oaxaca Eats Food Tours assumes no responsibility.

 We cannot guarantee there will be alternative food or drink items for you but we do want to ensure your health and safety.

 Yes.
 Tickets must be purchased prior to the tour.
 We do not take walk-ups or accept cash.
 Our tours are limited to 10 participants and often sell out in advance.
 Please click on “See Dates” in the right-hand sidebar of the webpage to purchase your tickets and ensure your spot on an upcoming tour.

 We do not have a waiting list.
 If the date you prefer is sold out please contact us via email and we will try to find a solution.

-Yes, gratuities are greatly appreciated and are not included in the ticket price.
+Gratuities are greatly appreciated but not mandatory.
 Standard gratuity in the service industry is 10-15%.
 Currently the peso is trading about 20 to $1 USD so $100 pesos is about $5 USD.

 Yes, bathrooms are available at each food-tasting location.